Skip to main content

 We’ve spent many evenings with a glass of prosecco, a little cool jazz playing in the background, spritzing, sniffing - “How does this smell on you?” and, sadly, sometimes scrubbing.

-Over the past few years, we’ve tried hundreds of samples, and when we deem a fragrance ”full bottle worthy” (FBW), one of us has tracked it down and bought it.
+We’ve tested and tried hundreds of samples over the years, and when we deemed a fragrance ”full bottle worthy” (FBW), one of us has tracked it down and bought it.
 We now own a lot of really great perfumes, and we continue to buy bottles of what we think is the best of "niche" as new scents are launched.

 With so many exciting discoveries, we can’t help but talk about our passion with other friends.
 Wherever we go, people ask “What is that perfume you’re wearing?
 Where can I get that?”
 So we end up sharing a bit of our “juice” with friends.
-But the circle has grown, so we've started this website to let other perfumistas buy and try samples from our collections, and share their experiences with us, too, through Comments.
+But the circle has grown, so we've started this website to let others buy and try samples from our collections and experience the fragrant beauty we write about.

 WHAT WE DO